Tahar Haddad: Our Women in Shari'a and Society (1930)

-In 1928 and early 1929, Haddad wrote numerous articles on women's education and their legal and social emancipation in the As-Sawab newspaper, edited by Hédi Laâbidi.
-These writings laid the foundation for his most famous work, Our Woman in Shari'a and Society (1930), in which he outlined his societal reform program through the emancipation and liberation of women.
-Using numerous Quranic citations, Haddad presented a modernist interpretation of the Quran, demonstrating that the holy text does not contain prohibitions against women's emancipation.
-He argued that Tunisian women should have rights, including protection against repudiation, the option to refuse polygamy, and the right to choose their spouse.
-He even proposed a reform of the inheritance system to apply equal share rules.

 The book was officially launched at a reception organized for him by his friends on October 17, 1930, at the Belvedere Casino.
 The event was attended by 130 people, including Zine el-Abidine Snoussi, Mahmoud El Materi, and Hédi Laâbidi.
 The Tunisian poet and friend of Haddad, Aboul-Qacem Echebbi, was ill and could not attend, but sent a written message to excuse his absence, while Mohamed Tlatli, who was supposed to preside over the ceremony, withdrew.
 He was eventually replaced by Rachid Ben Mustapha.

 Haddad's book caused an uproar, and its ideas faced strong opposition from the more conservative segments of society.
-Haddad was subjected to a vicious smear campaign by members of the Destour party and the conservative hierarchy of Zitouna, even though his work was based on a questionnaire sent to senior teachers of the prestigious Tunisian university.
+Haddad was subjected to a vicious smear campaign by members of the Destour party and the conservative hierarchy of Zitouna, even though his work was based on a questionnaire sent to senior teachers of the prestigious University of Ez-Zitouna.
 A major Zitouna scholar, Mohamed Salah Ben Mrad, wrote a scathing response to Haddad's book, though it was later revealed that he had not even read it.
 Haddad was publicly shunned and suffered insults and violence in the streets, forcing him to withdraw from public life.
 He was also abandoned by many of his former friends and allies.

 His final years were marked by social withdrawal and depression, as he was shunned by virtually the entire legal, theological, clerical and intellectual establishment for his feminist views.
 He was thus forbidden from attending his university exams and was kicked out of the exam hall.
 Several fatwas were issued declaring him a heretic, some by prominent religious authorities, with some going as far as declaring him an apostate (most notably, the prominent religious authority Taher ben Achour).
 He was also forbidden from marrying, and several works were written to rebuke him, both within Tunisia and in the wider Arab world.

-Tahar Haddad acknowledged his ostracism when he left Tunisia three years after the publication of Our Women.
+Haddad acknowledged his ostracism when he left Tunisia three years after the publication of Our Women.
 He died in exile from heart disease and tuberculosis on December 7, 1935.